Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 cbt-guten-rarity-all-mixed-cut-1p6k:
 - cbt and guten sorted together based on rarity all then cut 1600 from most common

+cbt-guten-rarity-all-mixed-cut-2p6k:
+- cbt and guten sorted together based on rarity all then cut 2600 from most common

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh